dlab-berkeley/Python-Intermediate-Legacy/README.md

 ## Learning Objectives

 After completing Python Intermediate, you will be able to:
-- Understand and write for-loops.
+- Implement loops to do repeated computations.
 - Understand and write if-statements.
 - Write your own functions.
 - Do basic operations in Pandas, including simple visualizations.